joakim/kay/ideas.md

 ##### The problem

 The current state of programming is full of distractions, taking away focus from what this artform is really all about: _designing_, _building_, _thinking_, _exploring_.
 This is especially true for beginners, who are faced with a number of hurdles that first have to be overcome before even being _able_ to write a line of code.
 Anyone should be able to jump into a project and immediately write a line of code and see its result.
 To install an IDE and open a project is admittedly also a hurdle, but it's a much smaller one than the status quo of programming languages.

+### The Internet

+As Alan Kay [points out](https://www.youtube.com/watch?v=AnrlSqtpOkw#t=2m56s), truly object-oriented message-based programming languages like Smalltalk are really analogous to the Internet.
+I believe that a programming language for the Internet should be in tune with its environment, a language of messages between cells.

+<sub>Fun fact: The presentation was done in an emulation of a Smalltalk system from the 70s running on JavaScript.
+JavaScript _does_ have some "good parts", hidden beneath layers of Java like syntax, quirks and inconsistencies.
+But it's not as close a representation of the ideas behind the Internet as it could've been.
+Imagine if Java hadn't happened 😲, IBM had stuck to Smalltalk, and Netscape had [chosen](https://en.wikipedia.org/wiki/JavaScript#Creation_at_Netscape) Smalltalk in 1995, to eventually become the lingua franca of the web.
+This project wouldn't have been necessary.</sub>